July 14, 2020

 - That participation in the survey is voluntary

-- That the respondent can skip questions he or she would prefer not to answer
+- That the respondent can skip questions they would prefer not to answer

 - Whether responses provided will be treated as anonymous or confidential data